-- 6.1 To ensure that all sections of the community have access to information about Council services and to the services that they require, many Council services are available online and customers are able to register their details to be able to track the progress of their requests. - 6.2 The Council's Customer Service Centre is open daily for face-to-face enquiries. - 6.3 For customers with no access to Internet, there are 4 self-serve kiosks in the Council's Customer Service Centre available for use during office hours.
-From here the customer is able to access a wide range of services from the Council and our partners.
-All Council access points are designed to ensure there are no barriers related to disability, age, or language. - 6.4 The Council has a zero-tolerance approach to discrimination and harassment of Council Staff and Customers. - 6.5 A translation and interpretation service is in place and can be requested for all Council publications to ensure all disabled groups and people with different language needs can access Council information.
+- To ensure that all sections of the community have access to information about 6.1. council services and to the services that they require, many council services are available online and customers are able to register their details to be able to track the progress of their requests. - The council's offices are open daily for face-to-face enquiries.
+6.2. - For customers with no access to Internet, there are 4 self-serve kiosks in the 6.3. council's reception is available for use during office hours.
+From here the customer is able to access a wide range of services from the council and our partners.
+All council access points are designed to ensure there are no barriers related to disability, age, or language. - The council has a zero-tolerance approach to discrimination and harassment of 6.4. council staff and customers. - A translation and interpretation service is in place and can be requested for all council publications to ensure all disabled groups and people with different language needs can access council information.
 Provision includes foreign language interpreting and translation, Braille translation, British Sign Language interpreting, audio transcription and large print translation.